JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 In addition, the filter recognizes the standard filter options :code:`filter variables` and :code:`defer to post`, but not :code:`where` or :code:`action`.

+Setting and unsetting of diagnostic flags is normally performed using actions on a given filter; examples can be seen in :ref:`Filter Actions <filter-actions>`.

 Example 1
 ^^^^^^^^^